dirien/minecraft-prometheus-exporter/README.md

                                  Password of the Minecraft rcon.
       --mc.name-source="mojang"  How to retrieve names of players: offline, bukkit, mojang.
       --mc.mod-server-stats=MC.MOD-SERVER-STATS
-                                 Additional server stats for papermc, purpurmc or forge --log.level=info           Only log messages with the given severity or above.
+                                 Additional server stats for papermc, purpurmc, forge, or fabric.
+      --log.level=info           Only log messages with the given severity or above.
 One of: [debug, info, warn, error] --log.format=logfmt        Output format of log messages.
 One of: [logfmt, json] --version                  Show application version.